Iranian oil bourse: Opening

 early June 2011: Iran started fuel oil transaction in Kish Oil Bourse : 35,000 tons at 621.35 dollar per ton and payment was made through Euro or Dirham accounts overseas.

 July 2011: Third phase of Iran Crude Oil Exchange has been launched.
-A shipment of 600,000 barrels of heavy crude oil were offered at the Kish International Trading Floor on July 23, 2011 and were traded at USD 112.65 per barrel.
+A shipment of 600,000 barrels of heavy crude oil were offered at the Kish International Trading Floor on July 23, 2011, and were traded at US$112.65 per barrel.

-August 2011: A shipment of 500,000 barrels of heavy crude oil were offered at the Kish Commodity Exchange on 18 August 2011 and were traded at USD 105.49 per barrel and received payments in euro and dirham.
+August 2011: A shipment of 500,000 barrels of heavy crude oil were offered at the Kish Commodity Exchange on 18 August 2011 and were traded at US$105.49 per barrel and received payments in euro and dirham.
 The crude consignment was traded without any discount or additional premium.

 March 20, 2012: The Iranian oil bourse will no longer trade oil in the US dollar but start trading oil in other currencies such as the euro, yen, yuan, rupee or a basket of currencies.

 January 7, 2020 The planned Iranian oil bourse was cancelled.

 Petrochemical Exporting Countries Forum (PECF)

-Iran has proposed the creation of a Petrochemical Exporting Countries Forum (PECF) which aims at financial and technological cooperation among members, as well as product pricing and policy making in production issues.
+Iran proposed the creation of a Petrochemical Exporting Countries Forum.